How to get help

-If you are concerned that an individual or a group of people may be vulnerable to being drawn into extremist or terrorist related activity, such as thinking or preparing to travel to Syria other conflict zones or getting involved in right wing groups you can:
+If you are concerned that an individual or a group of people may be vulnerable to being drawn into extremist or terrorist related activity, such as thinking or preparing to travel to join a conflict (Syria/ Iraq etc.) or a proscribed group or getting involved in right wing groups you can:

-Consult with Prevent Officer on Non-emergency police number 101 ask for ext.
-550543 or
+- Consult with the Prevent Officer on Non-emergency police number 101 ask for ext.
+550543 or Email: Channel@sussex.pnn.police.uk

 Reporting suspicious activities